ryankarlos/AWS-VPC/README.md

-# Understanding VPC terminology with example workflows
+# Understanding VPC terminology with example AWS workflows

 A VPC is basically a virtual network segment that is provided to AWS customers in our cloud, similar to a traditional network that you'd operate in your on-prem infra or data center [1].
 Naturally, a network would come with subnets which are